lambits/lbg-drift/README.md

 # lbg-drift
-Standalone drift script for FiveM
+Simple drift script using Natives for FiveM